simenheg/zatackax/README.md

 ## Installation
 ### From source
-To compile Zatacka X, run:
+To install Zatacka X from source, run:

     $ autoreconf -i
     $ ./configure
     $ make
+    $ make install

+When installing from a release tarball, the `autoreconf` step can be omitted.

 Compilation depends on the following libraries: